Guggyco/guggy-docs/docs/index.md

 ## About Guggy

-Guggy is a service that analyses a text message, understands its context and delivers a humorous GIF based on that context with the text embedded on the GIF.
+Guggy is a service that turns text into a whimsy GIF instantly.

+We use smart tech and NLP to automatically deliver a relevant humorous GIF with the user's text message embedded.

+With Guggy, text is expressed in a graphically, engaging way and enhances messaging experience across multiple apps and platforms.

+Read more at our __[blog](http://goo.gl/UnQy66)__

+Use these docs to learn how to integrate Guggy into your product.

 ## Integrating Guggy in your project